 The market risk of the Fund, including the risk associated with the use of short opportunities, will be assessed within the regulatory limits specified below in the section entitled Financial Derivative Instruments (FDIs) using a risk management technique known as relative VaR.
-In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the

-Index calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least three years of historical data exponentially weighted with a decay factor of 0.94.
+In accordance with the requirements of the Central Bank, the daily VaR of the Fund may not exceed twice the daily VaR of the Index calculated using a parametric approach with a one-tailed 99% confidence level for a one month holding horizon and considering at least one year of historical data.